 One disadvantage to owning coins is that the premium is generally a bit higher than the metal's spot price, mostly because of their collectability, status as legal tender, and rarity.There are a number of advantages to investing in precious metal coins:

 - More collectible than bullion bars

-- Junk silver coins can be purchased at or below the spot price
+- Junk silver coins can be purchased close to spot price

 - Legal tender status (though the metal content is more valuable than the face value)

 - Barter: coins are easier to trade in a crisis, making them highly liquid

 What You Need to Know About Bars